KrauseFx/krausefx.com/_drafts/trusting-sdks.md

 * The layer above (Network Layer) uses IP addresses to identify hosts in the network
 * The layers above add port information and the actual message content

-> If you’re really interested, you can learn how the OSI model works, in particular the implementation TCP/IP (e.g. [http://microchipdeveloper.com/tcpip:tcp-ip-five-layer-model](http://microchipdeveloper.com/tcpip:tcp-ip-five-layer-model)).
+> If you’re interested, you can learn how the OSI (Open Systems Interconnection) model works, in particular the implementation TCP/IP (e.g. [http://microchipdeveloper.com/tcpip:tcp-ip-five-layer-model](http://microchipdeveloper.com/tcpip:tcp-ip-five-layer-model)).

-So if your computer now sends a packet to the router, how does the router know where to route the packet based on the first layer (MAC addresses)?
+So, if your computer now sends a packet to the router, how does the router know where to route the packet based on the first layer (MAC addresses)?
 To solve this problem, the router uses a protocol called ARP (Address Resolution Protocol).

 ### How ARP works and how it can be abused

 Simplified, the devices in a network use ARP mapping to remember where to send packets of a certain MAC address.
-The way ARP works is simple: if a device wants to know where to send a packet for a certain IP address, it asks everyone in the network: "What MAC address belongs to this IP?".
+The way ARP works is simple: if a device wants to know where to send a packet for a certain IP address, it asks everyone in the network: "Which MAC address belongs to this IP?".
 The device with that IP then replies to this message ✋

 ![](/assets/posts/trusting-sdks/image_1.png)

 Unfortunately, there is no way for a device to authenticate the sender of an ARP message.
 Therefore an attacker can be fast in responding to ARP announcements sent by another device, basically saying: "Hey, please send all packets that should go to IP address X to this MAC address".
 The router will remember that and use that information for all future requests.
-This is called “ARP poisoning”.
+This is called “ARP poisoning.”

 ![](/assets/posts/trusting-sdks/image_2.png)